ffivaz/frontend-nanodegree-mobile-portfolio/README.md

 ### Resizing the pizzas
 Resizing the pizzas now take 3.97 ms (at least on my older laptop).
 The problem here was Forced Synchronous Layout: the layout is called (offsetWidth) before the style is updated (style.width), and this is done repeatedly inside the loop.
 I also changed the way the width of the randomPizzaContainer class is changed : using fixed settings avoids the repeated layout calling (offsetWidth) to determine dx.

-To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
-You will find instructive comments in main.js.

-You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).

 ### Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")